CHALLENGES IN MILITARY DIVORCE AND CUSTODY CASES

 EXPERIENCE MILITARY DIVORCE ATTORNEY

-Cannon Law Firm is dedicated to Fierce Advocacy for service members and service member spouses seeking military divorce in Oklahoma.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for service members and service member spouses seeking military divorce in Oklahoma.
 Military divorces and military child custody cases are especially complex due to the issues related to military life and the protections afforded to military members.
 Founder, John Cannon, is a currently serving Judge Advocate in the Oklahoma National Guard and has helped hundreds of service members and non-military spouses through the process of seeking a military divorce.